johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 From a vulnerability point-of-view this architecture introduces several new components into the zone signing and publication process.
-In particular the COMBINER and the MSAs are new components that need to be secure.
-The COMBINER has the advantage of not having to announce its location to the outside world, as it only needs to communicate with internal components (the zone owner, the signer and the MSA).
+In particular the Combiner and the Agents are new components that need to be secure.
+The Combiner has the advantage of not having to announce its location to the outside world, as it only needs to communicate with internal components (the zone owner, the Signer and the Agent).

-The MSAs are more vulnerable.
-They need to be discoverable by other MSAs and hence they are also discoverable by an adversary.
-On the other hand, the MSAs are not needed for a new zone to signed and published, they are only needed when there are changes that require the MSAs to synchronize, which is an infrequent event.
-Furthermore, should an MSA be unable to fulfill its role during the execution of a multi-signer process, the multi-signer process will simply stop where it is.
-Regardless of where the stop (or rather pause) occurs, the zone will be fully functional and once the MSA is able to resume its role, the multi-signer process will continue from where it left off.
+The Agent is more vulnerable.
+It needs to be discoverable by other Agents and hence it is also discoverable by an adversary.
+On the other hand, the Agents are not needed for a new zone to be signed and published, they are only needed when there are changes that require the Agents to synchronize, which is an infrequent event.

+Furthermore, should an Agent be unable to fulfill its role during the execution of a change requiring synchronization, whether it is a complex multi-signer process or perhaps only a change to the NS RRset, the synchronization process will simply stop where it is.
+Regardless of where the stop (or rather pause) occurs, the zone will be fully functional.
+Once the Agent is able to resume its role, the synchronization process will continue from where it left off.

 # IANA Considerations.